Case Study: Sales, Inventory, Operations Planning (SIOP) Process Improvement – Order to Cash

 You can read more from our blog about Group50’s approach to supply chain optimization here.

-About the Authors: Jim Gitney is the CEO of Group50 Consulting and Lara Abrams is a Senior Advisor.
+About the Author: Jim Gitney is the CEO of Group50 Consulting.
 Founded in 2004, Group50 Consultants are subject matter experts in operations and global supply chains.
 We understand how to leverage technology, process, organization and vendors to optimize a company’s supply chain, and we bring best practices learned from well know middle market and Fortune 500 companies.
 Group50 works with middle market companies to significantly improve their supply chain performance from raw materials to delivered finished goods and quote to cash.